ellexus/mistral_plugins/output/mistral_splunk/readme.rst

 --port=number | -p number
   Specifies the port to connect to on the Splunk server host.
 If not specified the plug-in will default to using port 8088.

+--skip-ssl-validation | -k
+  Disbale SSL certificate validation when connecting to Splunk.

 --ssl | -s
   Use HTTPS protocol instead of HTTP to connect to Splunk.